ivshapovalov/juja-platform/docs/links/api.md

 ```
 ### Swagger Definition
 The SwaggerDefinition annotation provides properties corresponding to many (but not all) top-level properties of the Swagger object,
-allowing you to set these for your auto-generated definition when the project starts or whenever you find it necessary.
+allowing you to set these when the project starts or whenever you find it necessary for your auto-generated definition.